Marquette vs. Vermont Predictions & Picks - NCAA Tournament First Round

 Over (143.5)

-Marquette's record against the spread so far this season is 19-11-0, and Vermont's is 17-11-0.
-The Golden Eagles are 15-15-0 and the Catamounts are 14-14-0 in terms of going over the point total.
+Marquette is 19-11-0 against the spread, while Vermont's ATS record this season is 17-11-0.
+A total of 15 out of the Golden Eagles' games this season have gone over the point total, and 14 of the Catamounts' games have gone over.
 The teams average 152.9 points per game, 9.4 more points than this matchup's total.
-Marquette is 5-5 against the spread and 9-1 overall in its last 10 games, while Vermont has gone 7-3 against the spread and 10-0 overall.
+Marquette is 5-5 against the spread and 9-1 overall over its last 10 contests, while Vermont has gone 7-3 against the spread and 10-0 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.